WenKang689/AWS3TierVPC/README.md

 ![image](https://github.com/user-attachments/assets/e5117467-0e12-46c9-b0a4-24d3ffb5a17f)

-4. SSH into EC2 instance in private subnet.Change the <private ip address of private EC2 instance> according to your instance.
+4. SSH into EC2 instance in private subnet.
+Change the "private ip address of private EC2 instance" according to your instance.

 ```
 ssh ec2-user@<private ip address of private EC2 instance>